 In 2019, CAIR-Chicago's lawyers finally received data in response to its 2017 FOIA request to USCIS about a special secondary vetting program for citizenship applicants known as CARRP.
 The CRD's goal is to determine whether or not applicants from Muslim-majority countries are being unfairly directed into the program based solely on their countries of origin.
-The review the millions of points of data provided by USCIS, with the results hopefully to be released soon.
+The challenge to government watch-lists, such Department is working with partners to review the millions of points of data provided by USCIS, with the results hopefully to be released soon.